 What is the cheapest day to buy tickets and fly?

-If you’re a savvy traveller, you may be aware that on specific days plane tickets are cheaper than on other days.
+If you’re a savvy traveler, you may be aware that on specific days plane tickets are cheaper than on other days.

 So if you fancy a few days out in the big apple, or an expensive day shopping in L.A, you may want to know which days of the week are cheapest for flying.
 Save that cash for the splash!